ISO 45001:2018

 Occupational Health & Safety Management Systems

-Book a FREE Strategy Session to discuss the best solution for your business, and how we can help you.
+Book a FREE Strategy Session with our Management System Consultants to discuss the best solution for achieving your certification goals.

 What is the ISO 45001:2018 Occupational Health and Safety Management System Standard?

-The ISO 45001:2018 Occupational Health and Safety (OHS) Management System Standard provides a framework for managing and preventing work-related injury and illness by identifying risks and opportunities to eliminate hazards and minimise risks (including system deficiencies).
-The standard assists organisations of any size, type, or industry in taking effective preventative actions to promote a safe and healthy workplace, while also effectively addressing legal and ethical concerns.
+The ISO 45001:2018 Occupational Health and Safety (OHS) Management System Standard provides a framework for managing and preventing work-related injury and illness by identifying risks and opportunities to eliminate hazards and minimise risks, including system deficiencies.
+Also commonly known as Works Health and Safety (WHS), this international workplace safety standard assists organisations of any size, type, or industry in taking effective preventative actions to promote a safe and healthy workplace, while also effectively helping businesses with addressing legal and ethical concerns.

 Various factors can contribute to the hazards and risks associated with poor working conditions, such as: governance gaps, failure to comply with the law, insufficient resources, scarce knowledge, unsustainable business practices, and the lack of a culture of prevention, just to name a few.
 Effective implementation of the ISO 45001:2018 Standard should provide a systematic approach to enable organisations to address and manage these OHS risks, and improve their ethical and safety reputation among customers, employees, and other stakeholders.